Peanut butter and chocolate just go together. Can we agree on that?

-- 3 cups + 2 Tbsp rolled oats (gluten free for GF eaters)
+- 3 heaping cups rolled oats (gluten-free for GF eaters)

 - 2 Tbsp organic cane sugar (or sub granulated)

-- 1/4 cup olive, grape seed or melted coconut oil
+- 1/4 cup olive, avocado, or melted coconut oil

 - 1/4 cup creamy natural salted peanut butter

-- 1/4 cup maple syrup, agave nectar (or sub honey if not vegan)
+- 1/4 cup maple syrup or agave nectar (or sub honey if not vegan)

 - 1/3 cup dairy-free dark or bittersweet chocolate chips (minis would work great, too!)